nvim-lua/wishlist/README.md

 implementation!
 You can add a link to your work-in-progress to the relevant idea's section via a PR (which will also help track which plugins are being worked on on the projects page).

+A wish becomes "granted" when there exists a feature-complete, stable plugin implementing the wish's idea.
+See below for a list of granted wishes!

 # Granted Wishes
 ## Snippets
 [norcalli/snippets.nvim](https://github.com/norcalli/snippets.nvim) (grants [#2](https://github.com/nvim-lua/wishlist/issues/2)).